5 Tips for Getting Booked

 3. Respond as soon as possible

 If you’ve worked for Central Casting before, you are aware that roles can book quickly, which is why it’s important to respond to messages as soon as possible.
 We know you are not able to reply to every message instantly, but we still ask that you reply when you can, even if the answer is no. This lets our Casting Directors know if you are interested or if they should reach out to other people.

 4. Make sure you have current photos and measurements ready

 Your appearance has likely changed since the last time you updated and your profile photo may not reflect your current look.
-While Re-Registration and Updates remain suspended, you will often be asked to submit a recent selfie so Casting Directors can see what you look like right now.
+You will often be asked to submit a recent selfie so Casting Directors can see what you look like right now.
 We recommend having a set of these ready so you’re prepared when you find a role you fit.

 Having your current measurements is also an important part of the background casting process.
 If you’re not sure how take accurate measurements, we have easy to follow how-to videos to help you get started.
 The process for updating measurements can differ by office, so please see your location’s Talent page for more information on how to make profile updates.

 5. Be prepared for new on set procedures

 If you’ve been on set recently, you know things look and function a little differently.
 Be sure to read your details completely and pay close attention to safety information given by production, which may include zone systems and the use of personal protective equipment.
 Each production will have their own safety procedures, so even if you’ve worked on a lot of shows, it’s important to understand what is expected of you on that set.

 Getting booked is just the beginning.
 To set yourself up for a successful day on set, learn more about getting ready with our articles Hairstyle Basics for Background Actors and How to Prepare Your Makeup for Set.